punam-shelke/Hoaxify/Notes.md

 -`@Service` annotation is used in service classes.
   - with this annotation we are telling spring to initialise this class.
   - we should use A constructor injection which is easy to test

+- :bulb: **constructor injection does not need `@Autowired` annotation**

-- at controller level we an use field injection
+- at controller level we can use field injection
-  - `@RequestBody` tells that we want request body of incoming message. and we define what type of object we are waiting for.
+  - `@RequestBody` tells that we want request body of incoming message and also we define what type of object we are waiting for.
   - Spring will take incoming json and convert into user object.
 ```
 eg. @RequestBody User user
 ```
-- for these convertions spring is using jackson library.
+- for these conversions spring is using jackson library.

 ### TDD
 - Generally tests run randomly.
 We can fix the order if we want with @FixedMethodOrder(MethodSorters.<way-of-sorting>)